 In January, the Lunar New Year festival becomes a street party in the International District.
 February offers the Northwest Flower and Garden Show and the Seattle Boat Show.
 In March, there’s Emerald City ComiCon and Moisture Festival (a burlesque comedy festival).
 In May, you can check out Folklife, the folk music festival; Sasquatch Music Festival over Memorial Day Weekend; and the Seattle International Film Festival.
 June brings PrideFest and the Seattle Rock ’n’ Roll Marathon.
 In July, there’s the food frenzy Bite of Seattle, the Japanese festival Bon Odori honoring the dead, the Seattle Beerfest, the Capitol Hill Block Party music festival, and the Seafair Torchlight Parade, featuring the Seafair Pirates.
 August has Hempfest, plus PAX (Penny Arcade Expo) for geeks.
 In September, there’s the huge Bumbershoot music festival at Seattle Center, and the Washington State Fair.
 October offers the Seattle Lesbian and Gay Film Festival.
 And in December, the two-day crafts fair Urban Craft Uprising caters to the Etsy crowd.

-Stephanie Perry is a writer, editor, and avid reader.
+Stephanie Perry is a Seattle Local Expert.
+She is a writer, editor, and avid reader.
 She loves Seattle but is always planning her next international adventure.
 You can find her wherever the museums and food are.